Advice

 • It might be the right time to add a new bathroom to your space if you plan on making this your long-term home or hosting guests who prefer private space.

-Still have questions on if this project is right for you?
+Still have questions about whether this project is right for you?
 Keep reading, and be sure to work with a REALTOR® for insights backed by expertise.

-Why you might consider a bathroom addition in your home
+Why you might reconsider a bathroom addition in your home

-Although the return on investment isn’t glaringly high with a new bathroom addition, there are some instances when it could be worth it to add a bathroom to your home.
+Although the return on investment and satisfaction of the completed project aren’t noticeably high, there are some instances when it could be worth it to add a bathroom to your home.

 Renovating to include an owner’s suite.
-It remains true that 83% of today’s buyers prefer at least two bathrooms in a home.
 If an owner’s suite addition could make your home more competitive on the market, or if you hope to enjoy the owner’s suite yourself, this renovation could be of benefit.

 If you know you plan to stay in the home for years to come.
-Return on investment doesn’t always need to be measured with money.
-If you plan on staying put for the better part of the foreseeable future, you might consider a new bathroom addition.
-In this case, the return of the addition will not be monetary, but instead your own use of the space.
+If you’ll be staying put for the better part of the foreseeable future, and you’re feeling the pain of too few bathrooms, you might consider a new bathroom addition.
+In this case, the return on the addition will not be monetary, but will be your use and enjoyment of the space.

 Is moving forward with a bathroom addition the right choice for you?

-While there are many home improvements with high ROI, a new bathroom addition may not be worth it for those who are hoping to sell in the next few years.
-For those who have guest needs, or who would themselves make use of a bathroom over the course of many years, an additional bathroom may be a smart choice.
+While there are many home improvements with a high ROI, a new bathroom addition may not be worth it for those who are hoping to sell in the next few years.
+For those who have guest needs or would themselves make use of a bathroom over the course of many years, an additional bathroom may be a smart choice.

 To help you determine the right plan for your house and your future, talk to Edina Realty or your agent before making big renovation or selling plans.